 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on UT Health Houston financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, UT Health Houston awarded 381 need-based scholarships to students, giving away total of $2,163,190 to help students with financial need cover the cost of school.
+In 2022, UT Health Houston awarded 381 need-based scholarships to students, giving away total of $2.2 million to help students with financial need cover the cost of school.